AntiMicroX/antimicrox/README.md

 a question or share a suggestion, you can do that on the antimicrox page or on the [antimicrox-profiles](https://github.com/AntiMicroX/antimicrox-profiles) page.

-## Support

-In order to obtain support, you can post an issue [here](https://github.com/AntiMicroX/antimicrox/issues).

 ## Contributing

 Any contributions into codebase are welcome.
-Before coding checking our simple [coding guideline](https://github.com/AntiMicroX/antimicrox/wiki/Coding-guidelines) is recommended.
-If you are not sure about a way of fixing/implementing something you can just create draft Pull Request showing your attempt.
+You can find contribution guide [here](./CONTRIBUTING.md).

 ### Translation